VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 After the TrustList is created and signed, it's distributed to all participants (e.g. IoT devices, User Application, etc),  as a result each participant uses the TrustList while interacting with each other to verify wether the participant is authorized to do some operation.

 ### TrustList Content
-Each Trust List contains the following information:
+Each TrustList contains the following information:

 | Information type | Value                                                |
 |------------------|------------------------------------------------------|